hariszaf/gsoc2020/test_hard.md

 ![](test_hard_files/figure-html/mapping_2-1.png)<!-- -->

-#### And in fact, how the different reactions of our metabolic network differ at the steady states of our system
+#### And here is an example of how the different reactions of our metabolic network differ at the steady states
 ![](test_hard_files/figure-html/mapping_3-1.png)<!-- -->